Full Expensing vs AIA for Solar Panels

 Real-world examples

-To make this concrete, consider three recent profiles from our installed fleet:
+To make this concrete, consider three representative UK commercial project profiles:

 - 300 kW rooftop install on a Tier-1 automotive supplier in the West Midlands.
 Annual electricity demand 1.4 GWh against £140k+ quarterly bills.
 92% self-consumption, 4.8-year payback, second-phase 200 kW battery contract within 18 months.